Buckeye Partnership Grant Program

-- Health and healthcare (access to healthcare, primary care, health literacy, and transportation)
+- Health and healthcare (access to healthcare, primary care, health literacy)

-- Social and community context (incarceration, foster care, parenting skills, substance abuse, and addiction and mental health)
+- Social and community context (incarceration, foster care, parenting skills)

-- Education (early childhood education and development, literacy, key milestones, high school graduation and enrollment in higher education)
+- Education (early childhood education and development, language and literacy, high school graduation and enrollment in higher education)

-- Economic stability (employment, skills training, food insecurity, and financial literacy)
+- Economic stability (employment and skills training, housing instability, food insecurity, poverity and financial literacy)

-- Neighborhood and Built Environment (environmental conditions, access to healthy food, housing quality and affordability)
+- Neighborhood and Built Environment (environmental conditions, access to healthy food, quality housing, transportation)

 Does your agency have an innovative program or initiative related to these SDOH focus areas?
 We’d like to learn more about a potential partnership and ways we can apply funding to support your work.
 Learn more about the program and how to apply in our Proposal to Partner - Grant Guidelines (PDF).